Well, it’s snowing and lots of schools have closed…and, with snow closures, come the usual blizzard of opinions.

-2. It if snows; stay open!
-Why does this county grind to a halt when there is more than 2 mm of snow on the ground…it’s a disgrace!
+2. It if snows: stay open!
+Why does this county grind to a halt when there is more than 2 mm of snow on the ground?
+It’s a disgrace!

-But, sometimes tough decisions need to be made and the fact that others may not perceive them as tough decisions must not cloud your judgement.
+But, sometimes tough decisions need to be made.
+The irritating fact that others may not perceive them to be tough decisions must not cloud your judgement.